felicien-brochu/selflessheroes/leveleditor/doc/tutorial2_5.md

           return false
         }

-        // Find the egg with this specific id and check if its value the highest const eggInCauldron = world.findObjectByID(cauldronItems[0])
+        // Find the egg with this specific id and check if its value is the highest const eggInCauldron = world.findObjectByID(cauldronItems[0])
         return eggInCauldron.value === this.maxValue
       }